italopinto/sigaa_bot/README.md

 - Make sure to download and unpack the latest version of geckodriver in its folder.
 You can also use the [get-gecko-driver python package](https://pypi.org/project/get-gecko-driver/) or my other project a bash script [geckodriver_downloader](https://github.com/italopinto/geckodriver_downloader) to automate the download, the unpack and move the driver to a folder in path, this only works on linux OS.
 - If you want to use chromedriver will work, as well.
 However you might face an annoying bug.
 The browser sudenly shutoff after the bot finishes.
 I recommend to use geckodriver, but if you know how to fix this feel free to send me a pull request.
 - run: `pip install -r requirements.txt`

+## How I use it
+- I use the `sigaabot_shell.bash` file in my pc, inside the `/usr/bin/` to access it anywhere with the terminal.
+How you could see in the demo above.
 ### TODO:
 - [X] Make the bot work locally.
 - [X] Make the sigaa methods work.
 - [X] Supports both webdrivers.
 Gecko and Chrome.
 - [ ] Formating in PEP 8.
-- [ ] Attach the `sigaabot.sh` in the repo.
+- [X] Attach the `sigaabot.sh` in the repo.
 I use it locally for test and for daily access of the site.